coderefinery/git-intro/guide.md

 Do not just fork it since it can confuse users sending pull requests.

+### Take first editor steps slowly

+Some participants will be new to using a terminal text editor so please open, edit, and close the editor (Nano) slowly in first type-along sessions and exercises to avoid that participants will fall behind the instructor.
+At one point a student did not follow the file edits of the instructor, and to correct the mistake they had to do a manual merge, which they were not ready for.

 ### Different ways to present

 The whole lesson covers why you would use git, how to use it, and